Table of contents

 Other imaging procedures such as bone scans, ultrasounds, CT scans, MRIs, and PET scans can help determine if the cancer has spread.
 Depending on the extent and aggressiveness of the cancer, your doctor will assign a stage of I through IV.
 Stage I cancer indicates that it is localized to the prostate while Stage IV indicates it has spread to other areas of the body.
 This stage may also lead to other conditions, such as pancreatic cancer.

-For cancer that is localized, not growing fast, and not causing symptoms, doctors may recommend active surveillance.
-This technique is performed by using regular follow-up blood tests, rectal exams and prostate biopsies to monitor the progression of the cancer.
-If the cancer starts progressing, additional treatment may be recommended.
-This process may also be recommended for advanced cases in which treatment is difficult.
+Doctors typically recommend active surveillance when the cancer is localized, not growing fast, and not causing symptoms.
+They use regular follow-up blood tests, rectal exams and prostate biopsies to monitor the progression of the cancer.
+If the cancer starts progressing, they may recommend additional treatment.
+Doctors may also recommend this process for advanced cases in which treatment is difficult.

 Surgery and radiation

 Radiation uses high-powered energy to kill cancer cells.
-It can be performed in two different ways.
+A patient has two different options.

-The first way is through external beam radiation in which the radiation is applied to the prostate cancer from the outside of the body.
-Treatments usually occur for five days a week for several weeks.
-This time can be shortened by applying higher energy for shorter time periods.
-This method is usually recommended for treating cancer in the prostate or after surgery to kill any remaining cancer cells.
-It can also be used to treat the condition if it has spread to other parts of the body,
+They can shorten this time by applying higher energy for shorter time periods.
+Doctors usually recommended this method for treating cancer in the prostate or after surgery to kill any remaining cancer cells.
+They can also use it to treat the condition if it has spread to other parts of the body,

-The second method is through brachytherapy, in which radiation is applied from inside of the body.
-This is performed by placing rice-sized radioactive seeds in the prostate tissue.
+The second method is brachytherapy, in which radiation is applied from inside of the body.
+Doctors perform this procedure by placing rice-sized radioactive seeds in the prostate tissue.
 This allows for a lower dose of radiation for a longer period of time.
 It is most appropriate for cancer that has not spread.

-In some cases, both types of radiation are used in combination.
+In some cases, doctors use both types of radiation in combination.

 Freezing or heating therapy

 Applying high heat or cold directly to the prostate can help kill cancer cells.
-These procedures are usually used if the cancer is small and would make surgery difficult.
+Doctors usually use these procedures if the cancer is small and would make surgery difficult.
 They may also be used if patients have not had success with radiation.

 Hormone therapy and chemotherapy

-The hormone testosterone is needed for prostate cells to grow and divide.
+Prostate cells need the hormone testosterone to grow and divide.
 By using hormone treatment to prevent testosterone from reaching the prostate, doctors can force the cancer to slow or die.

 Medications can stop your body from producing testosterone or block testosterone from reaching the prostate.
-Surgery may also be performed to remove the testicles, which significantly decreases the testosterone in the body.
-Hormone therapy is often used to treat advanced prostate cancer to shrink the cancer and slow its growth.
+Surgerions may also remove the testicles, which significantly decreases the testosterone in the body.
+Doctors often use hormone therapy to treat advanced prostate cancer to shrink the cancer and slow its growth.

 Chemotherapy uses medications to kill rapidly growing cells.
 This option is usually for patients for which the cancer has spread to other parts of the body.